What to know about Ohio special election at center of abortion fight

 Ohio voters will turn out at the polls twice in three months for ballot measures that will have long-lasting implications.

-First, there’s the ballot measure being voted on in a special election on Tuesday.
+First, there’s the ballot measure being voted on in Tuesday’s special election.
 Ohio Secretary of State Frank LaRose (R) and state Rep. Brian Stewart (R) last November proposed this measure, which would raise the threshold for amending the state constitution.
 They said at the time that the amendment was intended to counter the influence of special interests and out-of-state actors.

-Second, there’s a ballot measure on Nov.
-8, which would enshrine abortion rights in the state constitution.
+Second, there’s a ballot measure Nov.
+8 that would enshrine abortion rights in the state constitution.
 The measure specifically states that Ohioans would have a “fundamental right to reproductive freedom” with “reasonable limits.”

 The Aug.
 8 vote comes despite state lawmakers having approved legislation that mostly banned holding special elections in August.

 The lawmakers determined that holding special elections that month was too expensive and had too little turnout to be fair or worth having.
-But Ohio Gov. Mike DeWine (R) went ahead and signed the resolution from Stewart following approval from the state legislature, setting the Tuesday special election for raising the threshold to change the constitution.
-The Ohio Supreme Court ruled in June following a legal challenge that the special election could move forward despite the law.
+But Ohio Gov. Mike DeWine (R) went ahead and signed the resolution from Stewart following approval from the state Legislature, setting the Tuesday special election for raising the threshold to change the constitution.
+The Ohio Supreme Court ruled in June that the special election could move forward despite the law.

 Abortion rights advocates, meanwhile, had proposed the second ballot measure, which seeks to protect abortion rights, after the state’s six-week ban on the practice was temporarily blocked amid legal battles.
 The ban had gone into effect after the U.S. Supreme Court overturned Roe v.
 Wade last June, but was put on hold in September.